bigthyme/cv/README.md

 ## Docker Image for CS 6476

+TL;DR - this successfully installs the following:
+NumPy 1.11+, SciPy 0.17+ and OpenCV 2.4.13

-This repo contains a basic setup for Georgia Tech's CS 6476 based on Fall 2017 [requirements](https://github.gatech.edu/omscs6476/ps00).
-I'm utilizing
+This repo contains the required python environment for Georgia Tech's CS 6476 [Fall 2017 requirements](https://github.gatech.edu/omscs6476/ps00).
+The total image size for this docker container is `~1.17 GB` but hopefully smaller after a few more iterations.
-[Alpine Linux](https://en.wikipedia.org/wiki/Alpine_Linux) in an effort to reduce the base image size to ~384 MB.

 #### Steps to install for OSX
 ```